 The shift to competency-based education (CBE) is inevitable and well underway, but we still have quite a ways to go.

-We’ve been looking into what schools, districts, networks, and impact organizations are doing to accelerate progress toward an effective CBE system, and in July we will release a full publication highlighting our research and analysis.
+We’ve been looking into what schools, districts, networks, and impact organizations are doing to accelerate progress toward an effective CBE system, and we will be releasing a full publication highlighting our research and analysis.
 In the meantime, we have assembled a series of initial lists of positive examples.

 This particular list features philanthropic organizations making an impact in CBE and includes links to the organization and some of its CBE-related materials (we published a related blog focused on impact organizations such as iNACOl, Competency Works and JFF).
 It is not intended to be comprehensive, but rather a sampling of organizations identified as exemplars by people we’ve interviewed and/or other sources we’ve encountered in our research.
 We invite you to suggest other organizations making a difference in the comments section below.

 Achieve: Non-profit education reform organization that works with states to “raise academic standards and graduation requirements, improve assessments, and strengthen accountability.”
 The organization provides technical assistance, convenes states experts and partners, conducts research and, develops advocacy resources.
 Their work on competency-based pathways can be found here.

 Barr Foundation: In its education portfolio, Barr “partners with others to rethink secondary education and build a variety of new school models that fit the needs and strengths of their own community to bring greater success to all students.”
 They have funded several of the leading competency-based education reports.

 Bill & Melinda Gates Foundation: The Gates Foundation’s K-12 education portfolio supports “innovation that can improve U.S. K-12 public schools and ensure that students graduate from high school ready to succeed in college.”
 The portfolio has a dedicated site with a vast amount of thought leadership from the foundation and its grantees.